wilfredinni/python-cheatsheet/python_cheat_sheet.md

 | <=       | Less than or Equal to    |
 | >=       | Greater than or Equal to |

-These operators evaluate to True or False depending on the values you give them.
-Let’s try some operators now, starting with == and !=.
+These operators evaluate to True or False depending on the values you give them:

 Examples: